 In the end, some businesses resort to onerous deals with lenders, making the businesses more vulnerable to failure.

-Business people need to wear multiple hats at the same time: package and sell the product, provide great customer service, handle finances and take care of employees.
+Business people need to wear multiple hats simultaneously: package and sell the product, provide great customer service, handle finances and take care of employees.
 Sadly, this is not a forte among many Filipinos who need to learn by experience.
 Lack of interest, training, and opportunities are often the roadblocks to acquiring enough traction to get the business going.

 For example, when selling biko and puto in the neighborhood, the focus is often on the quality of the product and customer relationships.
 There may be less attention on scalability to grow the product line or expand production and innovation in packaging.
 Without getting assistance in handling the business, it can stagnate and may not be sustainable in the long term.